24 AUGUST, 2017 – MAARTEN URBACH

 Linking correct test data with various scenarios is no longer a challenge for Tosca TDM.
 Valori automated this ‘chain’ at the hackathon using the standard datprof2tosca converter.
 The result: fast and secure production-like anonymised subsets.
 This new service is now available through Valori.

 “One of Valori’s specialities is Tosca, a powerful product with which to implement the processing side of test automation,” says Valori’s Mark Schut.
-“However, unfortunately up to now creating your own test data in Tosca was complex and time-consuming.
-At a recent hackathon at Valori in Nieuwegein, a team of four testing experts and DATPROF thus tackled a particular challenge together: thinking up a way to greatly simplify the generation of test data with DATPROF in Tosca, using existing (anonymised) production data.”
+“However, unfortunately up to now creating your own test data was complex and time-consuming.
+At a recent hackathon at Valori in Nieuwegein, a team of four testing experts and DATPROF thus tackled a particular challenge together: thinking up a way to greatly simplify the generation of test data with DATPROF for Tricentis, using existing (anonymised) production data.”

 Synergy Between Two Tools

 “Earlier this year Valori entered into a unique collaboration with DATPROF, leader in specialised and user-friendly TDM solutions,” adds Bert Nienhuis of DATPROF.
 “Using DATPROF Subset enables the generation of consistent subsets, which gave us an idea.
 Shouldn’t it be possible to realise a synergy between the existing tools DATPROF and Tosca?
 We started brainstorming and soon found a remarkable solution.”